redhat-na-ssa/hobbyist-guide-to-rhoai/docs/05-configure-gpu-dashboards.md

 - [ ] Go to Compute > GPUs

+> [!NOTE]
 > Notice the `Telsa T4 Single-Instance` at the top of the screen.
 This GPU is NOT shareable (i.e. sliced, partitioned, fractioned) yet.
 As Manfred Manns lyrics go, be ready to be `Blinded by the light`.

 ```sh
 oc get cm console-plugin-nvidia-gpu -n nvidia-gpu-operator -o yaml